electricBonfire/dnc-api/README.md

 * Components are used By Many other popular Frameworks

-To Install the http-foundation component run: `docker exec dnc-api_app_1  composer require symfony/http-foundation`
+To Install the http-foundation component run: `docker exec dnc-api  composer require symfony/http-foundation`

 ### update Dockerfile to add required dependencies